psychemedia/storytelling-notes/twa-sisters-binnorie.md

 10 The Twa Sisters

 This is one of the very few old ballads which are not extinct as tradition in the British Isles.
 Even drawing-room versions are spoken of as current, "generally traced to some old nurse, who sang them to the young ladies." `[Campbell's Popular Tales of the West Highlands, iv, 126, 1862.]` It has been found in England, Scotland, Wales, and Ireland, and was very early in print.
 Dr Rimbault possessed and published a broadside of the date 1656 `[Jamieson, in his Popular Ballads, II, 315, prints the ballad, with five inconsiderable variations from the broadside, as from Musarum Deliciae, 2d edition, 1656.
-The careful reprint of this book, and of the same edition, in " Facetiae," etc., 1817, docs not contain this piece, and the first edition, of 1655, differed in no respect as to contents, according to the editor of " Facetiae."
+The careful reprint of this book, and of the same edition, in " Facetiae," etc., 1817, does not contain this piece, and the first edition, of 1655, differed in no respect as to contents, according to the editor of " Facetiae."
 Still it is hardly credible that Jamieson has blundered, and we may suppose that copies, ostensibly of the same edition, varied as to contents, a thing common enough with old books.]` (A a), and the same copy is included in the miscellany called Wit Restor'd, 1658.
 Both of these name " Mr Smith " as the author ; that is, Dr James Smith, a well-known writer of humorous verses, to whom the larger part of the pieces in Wit Restor'd has been attributed.
 If the ballad were ever in Smith's hands, he might possibly have inserted the three burlesque stanzas, 11-13 ; but similar verses are found in another copy (L a), and might easily be extemporized by any singer of sufficiently bad taste.
 Wit and Drollery, the edition of 1682, has an almost identical copy of the ballad, and this is repeated in Dryden's Miscellany, edition of 1716, Part III, p.
 316. In 1781 Pinkerton inserted in his Tragic Ballads one with the title ' Binnorie,' purporting to be from Scottish tradition.
 Of twenty-eight couplets, barely seven are genuine.
 Scott printed in 1802 a copy (C) compounded from one " in Mrs Brown's MS." (B b) and a fragment of fourteen stanzas which had been transcribed from recitation by Miss Charlotte Brooke, adopting a burden found in neither. `[Cunningham has re- written Scott's version, Songs of Scotland, ii, 109, ' The Two Fair Sisters.'
 He says, " I was once deeply touched with the singing of this romantic and mournful song. ...
 I have ventured to print it in the manner I heard it sung."
 There is, to be sure, no reason why he should not have heard his own s(mg sung, once, and , still less why he should not have been deeply touched with his own pathos.
 Cunningham adds one genuine stanza, resembling the first of G, J, P : Two fair sisters lived in a bower, Hey ho my nonnie O, There came a knight to be their wooer.
 While the swan swims bonnie O ]` Jamieson followed, four years after, with a tolerably faithful, though not, as he says, verbatim, publication of his copy of Mrs Brown's ballad, somewhat marred, too, by acknowledged interpolations.
 This text of Mrs Brown's is now correctly given, with the whole or fragments of eleven others, hitherto unpublished.

 The ballad is as popular with the Scandinavians as with their Saxon cousins.
 Grundtvig, ' Den talende Strengeleg,' No 95, gives nine Danish versions and one stanza of a tenth ; seven, A-E, in II, 507 ff, the remainder, H-K, in III, 875 ff.
 One more, L, is added by Kristensen, No 96, i, 253.
 Of these, only E had been previously printed.
 All are from tradition of this century.